Mistralys/x4-game-notes/README.md

 <booster faction="player" relation="0.00999" time="3000.161"/>
 ```

-This sets reputation to `+9`, just before the switch to `+10`, to trigger the faction's military license reward.
+This sets your reputation to `+9`, just before the switch to `+10`, to trigger the
+faction's military license reward.

 Example values: